money42002/doc.mathwallet.org/docs/en/solana.md

 ### Add MathWallet Related Config

-If you are not using the sol-wallet-adapter which allows your dapp connects to multiple wallets, here are the changes need for MathWallet:
+If you are using the sol-wallet-adapter which allows your dapp connects to multiple wallets, here are the changes need for MathWallet:

 Sample 1